prebid/prebid.github.io/dev-docs/bidders/mobfoxpb.md

 |----------------|----------|----------------------------------------------------------|------------|-----------|
 | `TagID` | optional | Placement Id will be generated on Mobfox Platform.
 For direct integration | `'0'`        | `string` |
 | `key` | optional | Endpoint id will be generated on Mobfox Platform.
 For s2s integration | `'0'`        | `string` |

+### Note

+For the prebid server and prebid.js you only need to use one parameter: either TagID or key